-53. Expense Reporting
+55. Expense Reporting

-- (1) Each candidate and side shall keep an up to date and accurate record of all campaign expenses he/she/it incurs, and shall be responsible to the C.R.O. for all such campaign expenses. - (2) Each candidate and side shall submit to the C.R.O. the record, as set out in Section 53(1), no less than twelve (12) working hours prior to the commencement of voting. - (3) No candidate or side shall incur any campaign expenses within twelve (12) working hours of the commencement of voting, except where those campaign expenses have been reported in the record submitted to the C.R.O. as set out in Section 53(2). - (4) Where the C.R.O. determines that a candidate or side has exceeded or falsified its campaign expense limit - a. the candidate or side manager for the side shall be disqualified; - b. that candidate or side shall be prohibited from engaging in further campaign activities: - c. notice of this shall be posted with the campaign expense records; - d. the violation will be communicated directly to the candidate or the side's side manager in question; - e. the C.R.O. may recommend to the D.I.E.
-Board that further action be taken against that the candidate, the side's side manager, and/or any volunteers. - (5) The C.R.O. shall review all campaign expense records, and shall post summaries of same more than eight (8) working hours prior to the commencement of voting.
+- (1) Each candidate, side and slate shall keep an up to date and accurate record of all campaign expenses he/she/it incurs, and shall be responsible to the C.R.O. for all such campaign expenses. - (2) Each candidate running as part of a slate shall keep separate records for individual expenses and expenses for the slate as a whole. - (3) Each candidate running as part of the slate is accountable for expenses for the slate as a whole. - (4) Each candidate, side and slate shall submit to the C.R.O. the record, as set out in Section 55(1), no less than twelve (12) working hours prior to the commencement of voting. - (5) No candidate, side or slate shall incur any campaign expenses within twelve (12) working hours of the commencement of voting, except where those campaign expenses have been reported in the record submitted to the C.R.O. as set out in Section 55(4). - (6) Where the C.R.O. determines that a candidate, side or slate has exceeded or falsified its campaign expense limit - a. the candidate, side manager for the side, or the slate shall be disqualified; - b. that candidate, side, or slate shall be prohibited from engaging in further campaign activities; - c. notice of this shall be posted with the campaign expense records; - d. the violation will be communicated directly to the candidate, the side's side manager or the slate in question; - e. the C.R.O. may recommend to the D.I.E.
+Board that further action be taken against that the candidate, the side's side manager, the side's members, and/or any volunteers. - (7) The C.R.O. shall review all campaign expense records, and shall post summaries of same more than eight (8) working hours prior to the commencement of voting.

-54. Fair Market Value
+56. Fair Market Value

-(1) Where a product or service has been provided to a candidate or side for no consideration or for consideration that is less than the official list price of the service
+(1) Where a product or service has been provided to a candidate, side or slate for no consideration or for consideration that is less than the official list price of the service provider, that candidate, side or slate shall be considered to have incurred a campaign expense at the fair market value of that product or service, as determined by the C.R.O.

-- provider, that candidate or side shall be considered to have incurred a campaign expense at the fair market value of that product or service, as determined by the C.R.O. - (2) Where a candidate or side receives a product or service for consideration that is greater than the fair market value, then that candidate or side shall be considered to have incurred a campaign expense equal to the actual consideration. - (3) The fair market value shall be determined by the C.R.O. using the price that any other candidate or side would have to pay for a comparable product or service as a guideline. - (4) Candidates or sides shall have the right, but not the obligation, to receive an assessment of a product or service's fair market value in advance. - (5) A candidate or side wishing to receive a fair market value assessment in advance shall make a written request to the C.R.O, which shall include - a. a full and accurate description of the product or service; - b. the supplier of the service, along with contact information for the same; and - c. the candidate or side 's estimation of the product or service's fair market value, and a rationale for same. - (6) Where a complete request under Section 54(5), has been submitted to the C.R.O., the C.R.O. shall respond with a decision within eight (8) working hours.
+- (2) Where a candidate, side or slate receives a product or service for consideration that is greater than the fair market value, then that candidate, side or slate shall be considered to have incurred a campaign expense equal to the actual consideration. - (3) The fair market value shall be determined by the C.R.O. using the price that any other candidate, side or slate would have to pay for a comparable product or service as a guideline. - (4) Candidates, sides and slates shall have the right, but not the obligation, to receive an assessment of a product or service's fair market value in advance. - (5) A candidate, side or slate wishing to receive a fair market value assessment in advance shall make a written request to the C.R.O, which shall include - a. a full and accurate description of the product or service; - b. the supplier of the service, along with contact information for the same; and - c. the candidate, side or slate's estimation of the product or service's fair market value, and a rationale for same. - (6) Where a complete request under Section 56(5), has been submitted to the C.R.O., the C.R.O. shall respond with a decision within eight (8) working hours.

-55. General Labour
+57. General Labour